DecipherNow/workshops/training/3. Grey Matter Service Deployment/Grey Matter Service Deployment Training.md

 If your service responds to your call, there is yet one final step remaining: Your Catalog service entry.
 The Grey Matter Intel 360 Dashboard depends on the Catalog service for information on each running service, and we will make an entry for our service now by POSTing to the Catalog service's `/clusters` endpoint.

-In the same terminal where you set the environment variables for the Grey Matter CLI, in the `fib/` directory, run this to create an entry in the Catalog service.
-This POSTs the contents of

 ``` json
 {
     "clusterName": "fibonacci",